rjlopez2/AML_FinalProject/models_API/README.md

 This guide will help you set up and use the Map Tile Colorization application using Docker.

+> [!NOTE]
+> Befoere you start, you must have the model stored in your local computer.
+Use the file `scripts/export_model_for_production.ipynb` to generate the models as `*.joblib` and make sure that they are located under the folder `models_API/app`.

 ## 1. Installing Docker

 ### For Windows and macOS